2 Alive

 2 Alive (stylized as 2 Alivë) is the second studio album by American rapper Yeat.
-It was released on February 18, 2022, by Geffen Records, Interscope Records, Field Trip Recordings, Listen To The Kids and Twizzy Rich.
+It was released on February 18, 2022, by Geffen Records, Interscope Records, Field Trip Recordings, Listen to the Kids and TwizzyRich.
 The album features guest appearances from Young Thug, Gunna, Yung Kayo, Ken Carson, and SeptembersRich.
 The album was supported by one single, "Still Countin", which was released on February 11, 2022.

 The deluxe edition, titled 2 Alive (Geek Pack), was released on April 1, 2022, with additional guest appearances by Lil Uzi Vert and Lancey Foux.

-Release and promotion
+Release

-2 Alive serves as the sequel to Yeat's April 2021 album Alive.
-It was announced shortly after the release of his September 2021 album Up 2 Me.
 Yeat initially announced a January 2022 release date but delayed it to wait for an additional feature.
-On February 13, the release date was announced.
-Yeat then posted the official track listing on February 16, shortly after the album leaked that same day.
 On March 16, Yeat announced a supporting tour for the album, which included dates from April 8 to May 9.

 Commercial performance

 2 Alive sold 35,000 album-equivalent units in the first week, debuting at number 6 on the US Billboard 200 chart.
 It is Yeat's first US top-ten album.